evrardjp/evrardjp.github.io-sources/content/prepare-service-restart-for-maintenance-window-with-ansible.md

     ansible-playbook conditional-handler-playbook.yml -t method4 --skip-tags=service_restart
     ansible-playbook conditional-handler-playbook.yml -t method4 --skip-tags=service_config

-## Final Words - What is the most more elegant way to do it?
+## Final Words - What is the most elegant way to do it?

 My preferred method is the method 4, because it's far more readable, it avoids variable crawl, the tags are consistent, and it's understandable from a "non ansible" point of view.
 As I said before, the most elegant method would be to **NOT** do this at all, and make sure the system is always consistent after a run.
+Don't forget that some services don't require a restart to change their live status.
+Another signal could be used to take the change into consideration.
+This signal should be then used in the ansible handler.

 [ansible-pocs]: https://github.com/evrardjp/ansible-pocs
 [ansible-pocs-service-restart]: https://github.com/evrardjp/ansible-pocs/tree/master/roles/conditionalhandler